Ricardo711/Bachelors-Thesis-Black-Scholes-/README.md

 ---

-## 📊 Real-World Case Study
+##  Real-World Case Study

 A case study was conducted using historical stock prices from Yahoo Finance to validate the Black-Scholes model.
 Results were analyzed to evaluate the model's performance in real-world financial markets.

 ---

-## 🚧 Ongoing Work
+##  Ongoing Work

-Currently, I am extending this work using **Reinforcement Learning (RL)** to translate and enhance the original thesis.
-The goal is to experiment with **learning-based agents** that optimize option pricing strategies using market data and stochastic models.
+Currently, I am extending this work using **PINN** to translate and enhance the original thesis.

 ---

-## 📁 Files
+##  Files

-- `Original_Thesis_Spanish.pdf` — My original thesis written in Spanish
+- `Original_Thesis` — My original thesis written in Spanish and the source code (no AI)
-- `README.md` — This file
-- `src`- Source Code
-- `notes`- English deductions
+- `PINN-BlackScholes` — Contains the code of using PINN in solving the Black Scholes partial differential equation
+- `solution.pdf`- Contains the english translation of the solution of the PDE

 ---

-## 💡 Future Work
+##  Future Work

 - Full translation of the thesis into English
 - Implementation of RL agents for option pricing